Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Cap, up to 4 cm, whitish grey and furrowed.
 Gills, grey black.

 Stem, white, tufty.
 On moist soil near broad-leaved trees.
-Not
+To

-edible.
-To view mature example please see thumbnails twelve, number
+view mature example please see thumbnails twelve, number one

 The Willows, Beeston, Nottinghamshire (October 2008)